farcasterxyz/hub-monorepo/packages/hub-nodejs/examples/replicate-data-postgres/README.md

 There are some important points to consider when using this example:

-* **This is not intended to be used in production!**
+* **This is not intended to be used in production systems!** It's meant to serve as an example.
-  It makes some simplifying assumptions (e.g. inserting messages one at a time instead of batching together, etc.) in order to be easily understandable.

-* If you are running the Node.js application and Postgres DB on different servers, the time it takes to sync will be heavily dependent on the latency between those servers, making a process that normally takes a few hours take days instead.
-It is strongly recommended that you connect them using a private network, rather than connecting them via public internet.
-Many platforms like Supabase, Vercel, etc. (at time of writing) don't give you a low-latency connection due to their architecture.
+* The time it takes to sync is heavily dependent on the latency between the Node.js application and the Postgres database.

-* While the created tables have some indexes for query performance, they are not built to consider all possible query patterns.
+* While the created tables have some indexes to improve query performance, they are not built to consider all possible query patterns.

 ## Running the example